wp-plugins/catwalker/readme.txt

 The listing will show the number of results for each cross categorization, and links that do not find any results are semi-transparent.

+= List category posts =

+User the shortcode:

+[category-posts]

+to list on a page or post all the posts or pages belonging to a particular category (or other taxonomy term).

 = Custom "Attributes" Taxonomy =

 The hierarchical custom taxonomy "Attributes" applies to Pages as well as Posts.
 Activated it in the "Catwalker Options" section on the "Settings > Writing" page.